mike-north/ember-octane-workshop/notes/14-async-data-fetching.md

 ```

-Next file to be modified is the `team` route, defined at [`../app/routes/teams/team.js`](../app/routes/teams/team.js).
+The next file to be modified is the `team` route, defined at [`../app/routes/teams/team.js`](../app/routes/teams/team.js).

-Replace the import for the hard coded array, with import for `fetch`.
+Replace the import for the hard coded array, with the import for `fetch`.

 ```diff
 -   import { ALL_TEAMS } from '../teams';
 +   import fetch from 'fetch';
 ```

-Then, edit the `model()` hook to fetch data for a specific selected team from server.
+Then, edit the `model()` hook to fetch data for a specific selected team from the server.

 ```diff
 -   model({ teamId }) {